-Inter Faith Week 2016 will run from Sunday 13 November - Sunday 20 November in England, Wales and Northern Ireland.
+Inter Faith Week 2016 will run from Sunday 13 November - Sunday 20 November in England, Northern Ireland, Scotland and Wales.

 Why an ‘8 day week’?
 This year, the Week begins on Remembrance Sunday and many people of different faiths and beliefs will be marking that in some way.
 It is hoped that the additional Sunday will provide the opportunity for other weekend events to take place.